huntergregal/mimipenguin/README.md

 * ChaitanyaHaritash for identifying special char edge case issues
 * ImAWizardLizard for cleaning up the pattern matches with a for loop
 * coreb1t for python3 checks, arch support, other fixes
+* n1nj4sec for a python2 port and support